mcmah309/anyhow/README.md

 an implementation of the popular Rust crate with the same name - [anyhow].
 Anyhow will allow you to never throw another exception again and have a predictable control flow.
 When errors do arise, you can add `context` to better understand the situation that led to the errors.
-See [Anyhow Result Type Error Handling](#anyhow-result-type-error-handling) to jump right into an example.
+See [here](#the-better-way-to-handle-errors-with-anyhow) to jump right into an example.

 Anyhow is built on the [rust_core] ecosystem, so it works well with other packages, but also works as a standalone package.